ylvao/mrchem/doc/users/user_inp.rst

 The number of threads to use in OpenMP can be forced using the omp_threads flag.
 For MPI runs, it is strongly advized to leave the default, as the optimal value can be difficult to guess.
-Still allow the environment variable OMP_NUM_THREADS to be as large as possible, or unset.
+The environment variable OMP_NUM_THREADS is not used for MPI runs.

 The ``numerically_exact`` keyword will trigger algorithms that guarantee that the computed results are invariant (within double precision) with respect to